 The argument should be within a <script> tag with the language set to text/javascript (or a scripting type that supports a compatible syntax).
 Access Presence generates parameter values that are escaped for Javascript string content.
+The call has the following format:

-Where the output depends on the setting of the configuration-file parameter webShow (see page 22) and Search Form settings:
+Where the output depends on the setting of the configuration-file parameter $\underline{webShow}$ and Search Form settings:

-- func value of the useScript parameter - index incremental index of entries in the search result 0..n alwaysFormat

-- objectClass the object class of the search result entry - href HREF of search result entry - attName attribute name - attVal attribute value - objDisplayName the display name defined for the object class - attDisplayName the display name defined for the attribute type
+- func value of the useScript parameter - index incremental index of entries in the search result 0..n - objectClass the object class of the search result entry - href-HREF of search result entry - attName attribute name - attVal attribute value - objDisplayName the display name defined for the object class - attDisplayName the display name defined for the attribute type alwaysFormat